 - 1099 forms

 - Documentation of contracts and engagements your injuries have prevented you from carrying out

 - Proof of canceled appointments

-If you are unsure how to put together a strong claim, an experienced car accident attorney can help you understand how much money you are eligible to seek and what you need to do to get it.
+If you are unsure how to assemble a strong claim, an experienced car accident attorney can help you understand how much money you can seek and what you need to do to get it.

 Contact an Experienced Car Accident Attorney

 If you have missed work due to accident-related injuries, contact the experienced attorneys at CHASENBOSCOLO.
 Our seasoned legal team helps injured individuals in Maryland, Virginia, and Washington, D.C., pursue the compensation they deserve.
 Call us today at (301) 220-0050 or contact us online to learn more about your legal options.